Frédéric Fiebig: Moving to Alsace and retiring in Tännchel

 His painting was gradually enriched with new concepts that brought him closer to expressionism and the conciseness of abstract art.
 He extracted his subjects from his immediate environment and fixed them on canvas under unusual angles.
 He had a keen sense of geometric simplification of forms and his search for delivering a surprising perspective was never trivial.
-He remained himself and shared his emotions with this unusual look on the urban landscape that surrounds him.
-The result was well controlled oscillation between figurative and abstract art.
+He remained himself and shared his emotions with this unusual look on the urban landscape that surrounded him.
+The result was a well controlled oscillation between figurative and abstract art.
 He continued to draw his inspiration from the countryside and remained close to nature.
 After brief journeys in the south-west, he finally settled in 1929, in Alsace in the small city of Sélestat with his wife Elisabet, his daughter Raya and his son Eric.
 The fresh air of the Vosges mountains seemed better for the health of his son.
 Fiebig worked on themes between the city landscape and nature.